21DP3FRegz/CodeLingo/README.md

     php artisan serve
     ```

+### Testing the Backend with Postman

+You can test the backend API using Postman.
+We've provided environment files to simplify this process:

+1. Open Postman.

+2. Import the environment files:
+   - `backend/Auth.postman_environment.json`
+   - `backend/Codelingo.postman_environment.json`

+3. Select the appropriate environment in Postman to configure your requests correctly.

+4. Use the pre-configured requests in Postman or create new ones to interact with the backend API.

 ## Contact
 If you have any questions or suggestions, you can contact me via email: [felikss.regzdins@gmail.com].